 According to the Environmental Protection Agency (EPA), the average American spends 93% of their life indoors.
-87% of their life is indoors, then another 6% of their life in automobiles.
+87% of their life is inside buildings, then another 6% of their life in automobiles.
 That’s only 7% of your entire life outdoors.
 That’s only one half of one day per week outdoors.
 Ouch.

 Ouch, but it’s the truth, so let’s make some sense of it.